George540/learn_code_like_123/README.md

                 Python 3.10.0
 ```

-- Check whether Tkinter is install properly on the system
+- Check whether Tkinter is installed properly on the system

 ```shell
 python -m tkinter